 【A-PAD Sri Lanka】A-PAD Provides Technical Assistance for Operational Guidelines “Access to Examinations Amidst Disasters”

-Recognizing the significance of emergency preparedness – particularly for the current pandemic as well as the monsoonal period of March-April – the guidelines were created to coordinate plans and facilitate proper execution in securing the wellbeing of the students during the examination season.
+The wellbeing and safety of the children is of the highest priority and cannot be emphasized enough.
+Recognizing the significance of emergency preparedness, keeping in mind the pandemic as well as the coinciding northeast monsoon period (Dec-Feb), the guidelines and directives will coordinate plans and facilitate execution in securing students during the exams.

-A-PAD SL takes this opportunity to sincerely thank the People of Japan and the ODA (Official Development Assistance) – Embassy of Japan in Sri Lanka, for their generous support in successfully delivering this initiative.
+As such, A-PAD Sri Lanka takes this opportunity to sincerely thank the People of Japan and the ODA (Official Development Assistance) – Embassy of Japan in Sri Lanka, in supporting the publication and preparation of this guideline book.